Small Trucking Companies in the USA: A Comprehensive Guide

 What insurance loopholes help small trucking companies compete?

-Many leverage hotshot trucking insurance (under 26,000 lbs) and non-trucking liability policies to reduce premiums by 40% compared to standard interstate authority requirements.
+Many small carriers leverage hotshot trucking insurance policies (for vehicles under 26,000 lbs) and non-trucking liability coverage.
+This strategy helps reduce insurance premiums by up to 40% compared to standard interstate authority requirements, providing a significant competitive edge.

 How do Texas small carriers handle oversized permits differently?

-Texas allows annual blanket permits for regular routes, while states like California require single-trip approvals – a key advantage for flatbed specialists like Boyd Bros.
+Texas issues annual blanket permits for frequently traveled oversized routes, simplifying compliance for small carriers.
+In contrast, states like California require single-trip permits, which adds complexity.
+This regulatory flexibility is a key advantage for flatbed specialists such as Boyd Bros.

 What CDL testing waivers exist for small fleet drivers?

-• Skills test bypass for military CDL holders
+• Skills test waivers for military personnel holding CDL licenses

-• Drug testing exemptions for local haulers under 100 air-miles
+• Drug testing exemptions for local haulers operating within 100 air-miles

 2024 U.S. Trucking Resources